aspose-email/Aspose.Email-API-Reference-Tutorials/email/english/java/attachments-handling/build-send-emails-attachments-aspose-email-java/_index.md

 - **Is HTML email supported?** Absolutely – set `message.isBodyHtml(true)` and provide HTML content.

 ## What is Aspose.Email for Java?
 Aspose.Email for Java is a high‑performance API that lets you create, edit, and send email messages without relying on an external mail server.
 It handles MIME structures, attachments, and various email formats (EML, MSG, MHTML) out of the box.
+It is fully compatible with Java 8 and later, providing a consistent API across platforms.

 ## Why use Aspose.Email to send email with attachment java?
-- **No external SMTP required** for building and saving messages.
-- **Rich attachment support** – you can add any file type, including large binaries.
-- **Cross‑platform compatibility** – works on Windows, Linux, and macOS JVMs.
-- **Built‑in saving** – effortlessly export to MSG, EML, or MHTML for archival.
+You can build and save fully‑featured email messages without configuring an SMTP relay, which simplifies testing and offline archiving.
+Aspose.Email supports **50+ input and output formats**, processes multi‑hundred‑page attachments without loading the entire file into memory, and runs on Windows, Linux, and macOS JVMs.
+This makes it the go‑to solution for reliable email generation in enterprise Java environments.

 ## Prerequisites